The A5 Hamiltonian

 We discuss in detail the example of the holomorphic ${\mathbf{A}}_5$ Hamiltonian given in \cite{bates-cushman}.
-In particular, we describe the construction of an affine model of an affine Riemann surface, which is a level set of the ${\mathbf{A}}_5$ Hamiltonian.
+In particular, we use the finite group of discrete symmetries of the Hamiltonian to build a discrete subgroup of the $2$-dimensional Euclidean group whose orbit space is affine model of an affine Riemann surface, which is a level set of the ${\mathbf{A}}_5$ Hamiltonian.
 Our treatment differs from the one given in \cite{cushman} because the map, which develops the affine Riemann surface, is not constructed from a Schwarz-Christoffel transformation.
 Also we do not describe the monodromy of the ${\mathbf{A}}_5$ Hamiltonian, as it is fully discussed in \cite{bates-cushman}.